-In the recent must-read article “How We’ll Remember Kobe Bryant” on The Players’ Tribune, four of Kobe’s former teammates – Horace Grant, Ron Harper, Brian Shaw and Devean George – shared some of their favorite memories from playing alongside Bryant during a Lakers Dynasty.
-The most memorable one by far came at the expense of another teammate, the one and only Isaiah “J.R.”
+In the recent must-read article "How We'll Remember Kobe Bryant" on The Players' Tribune, four of Kobe's former teammates -- Horace Grant, Ron Harper, Brian Shaw and Devean George -- shared some of their favorite memories from playing alongside Bryant during the 2000 Lakers Dynasty.
+The most memorable one by far came at the expense of another teammate, the one and only Isaiah "J.R."
 Rider.

-Before we get into the story about a young frobe “destroying” the inventor of the East Bay Funk Dunk, let me give you a little background story.
-I’ve had the pleasure of knowing Rider over the past 4 or so years and have conducted a few interviews with him, including a 90 minute tell-all one a few months ago.
-During that interview, which hasn’t been released yet, he had a lot of positive things to say about Kobe, talked about going at him in practices and how he used to “get buckets” against him, and especially Eddie Jones, during the late 90s, when Rider was rolling with the Jailblazers and the Lakers were getting swept every year in the playoffs.
-He also said going to LA was the death of his career.
+Before we get into the story about a young frobe "destroying" the inventor of the East Bay Funk Dunk, let me give you a little background story.
+I've had the pleasure of knowing Rider over the past four or so years and have conducted a few interviews with him, including a 90-minute tell-all one a few months ago.
+During that interview, which hasn't been released yet, he had a lot of positive things to say about Kobe, talked about going at him in practices and how he used to "get buckets" against him during the late 90s, when Rider was rolling with the Jailblazers and the Lakers were getting swept every year in the playoffs.
+He also said going to LA was the "death of his career.